 Reading books from Black authors allows you to learn about different experiences and perspectives.
 Some of our favorite children’s books by Black authors are:

-- Young Gifted and Black: Meet 52 Black Heroes from Post to Present by Jamia Wilson
+- Young Gifted and Black: Meet 52 Black Heroes from Past to Present by Jamia Wilson

 - Little Legends: Exceptional Men in Black History by Vashanti Harrison

 - Hidden Figures: The True Story of Four Black Women and the Space Race by Margot Lee Shetterly

 - Beautiful, Beautiful Me by Ashley Hinton

 Some adult literature that I personally love is:

 - Becoming by Michelle Obama